-Decals, such as the one shown above, are designed to be placed near the edge of an ‘orientation posters’ (also known as a ‘map’), in a location where they will not obscure significant information.
+Decals, such as the one shown above, are designed to be placed, after considered reconnoitring, near the edge of an ‘orientation posters’ (also known as a ‘map’), in a location where they will not obscure significant information.
 Within the box, an arrow should be added by hand, pointing directly away from the “You are Here” mark.
-Of course, if the decal is near the top edge of the posting and the arrow is pointing straight up – then there is little need for the addition of the decal.
+Of course, if the decal is to be near the top edge of the poster and the arrow is to be pointing straight up – then there should be little need for the addition of the decal.

 Other vocalism comments are indexed here.